sitespeedio/plugin-lighthouse/README.md

 Lighthouse plugin launches a separate chrome using [`puppeteer`](https://github.com/puppeteer/puppeteer).
 The default settings uses headless mode.

-There is high variance with lighthouse issue with headless mode.
-Consider removing headless mode by setting `headless: false` and running sitespeed with a Xvfb server for more consistent results.
+There is [high variance with Lighthouse issue with headless mode](https://github.com/sitespeedio/plugin-lighthouse/issues/38).
+Consider removing headless mode by setting `headless: false` and running sitespeed.io with a Xvfb server for more consistent results.

 More info about [configuring puppeteer here](https://github.com/puppeteer/puppeteer#default-runtime-settings).